seqan/seqan/manual/source/Tutorial/Algorithms/Alignment/MultipleSequenceAlignment.rst

 The easiest way to compute multiple sequence alignments is using the function :dox:`globalMsaAlignment`.
 The following example shows how to compute a global multiple sequence alignment of proteins using the :dox:`Blosum62` scoring matrix with gap extension penalty ``-11`` and gap open penalty ``-1``.

-First, we include the necessary headers and begin the ``main`` function by declaring our strings as a char array.
+First, we include the necessary headers and begin with the ``main`` function by declaring our strings as a char array.

 .. includefrags:: demos/tutorial/multiple_sequence_alignment/msa.cpp
    :fragment: main